-The influence of hydrogen ion concentration on the reaction rate was investigated in the range of mol dm-3 (NaCl) while the concentrations of other reactants were kept constant.
-The relationship between of the reaction rate and changes in ionic strength was investigated by plotting log k2versus $\sqrt{\mu}$.
+The effect of ionic strength of the reaction medium on the rate was investigated in the range of 0.2 - 1.2 mol dm-3 (NaCl) while the concentrations of other reactants were kept constant.
+The relationship between of the reaction rate and changes in ionic strength was investigated by plotting log k_2 versus $\sqrt{\mu}$.
 The effect of medium dielectric constant, D, on the rate was also investigated by using a binary solvent mixture of 20 % ethanol/water respectively.
 The effect of added ions on the reaction rate was achieved by varying the concentrations of (Ni+, NO3- and HCOO-) while the concentrations of other reactants were kept constant.